webb-tools/tangle-network-ops/README.md

   can always double check with `ssh-add -L`
 - If you change the ssh key you use, you will have to configure the new one, the same way you did before.
 And you will have to make sure you rename the commands to match this new ssh key file

-After doing all of that, you can start again from the top of the README with `terraform init`.